LimelightVision/LimelightDocs/docs/vision_pipeline_tuning.rst

-Vision Pipeline Tuning
+Building A Pipeline
 ===============================

-To configure the limelight vision pipeline, first access its web interface at http://10.te.am.11:5801.
+To configure a limelight vision pipeline, first access its web interface at http://10.te.am.11:5801.
 If you have opted to use a dynamically assigned ip-address, access the interface at http://limelight.local:5801.

-The "Tracking" page is comprised of four tuning tabs:
+The "Tracking" page is comprised of five tuning tabs:

 * :ref:`Input`
 * :ref:`Thresholding`